 Swimming, surfing, boogie boarding, catamaran, and outrigger canoe cruises are all popular activities there.

-Overall, its proximity to downtown Honolulu, stunning views, and the fact of it being an open-access beach, makes Waikiki hard to beat.
+Overall, its proximity to downtown Honolulu, stunning views, and the fact that it is an open-access beach makes Waikiki hard to beat.

 The only disadvantage here is the big crowds, so it is better to visit this beach on weekdays if your Honolulu itinerary permits.

-Most of the city’s hotels and resorts are located at Waikiki Beach.
+Most of Honolulu’s hotels and resorts are located at Waikiki Beach.
 Nevertheless, it’s open to the public, meaning you can come with your beach necessities and enjoy the iconic Waikiki to the fullest!

 4. Kahala Beach